The Outpost (2019 film): Production

 Eric Johnson, sold the project as a pitch to Universal Pictures with Scott Stuber also attached to produce.
-While negotiating their deal, Sam Raimi expressed interest in directing the project.
-After Raimi decided he no longer wanted to direct, Tamasy hired Rod Lurie, West Point graduate-turned-film critic and director, to direct the screenplay.
+While negotiating their deal, Sam Raimi expressed interest in directing.
+After Raimi decided he no longer wanted to direct, Tamasy hired Rod Lurie, West Point graduate-turned-film critic and director.
 The film was officially announced alongside the casting of Eastwood and Bloom in May 2018, and in August Milo Gibson joined the cast.
+Trey Tucker was also announced to have joined the cast in November.

 Because Clint Romesha had written a book on the conflict that had in-turn been optioned by Sony Pictures, the producers rushed to get The Outpost made, and contact between Romesha and Eastwood (who depicts him in the film) was limited after a legal letter from the studio.
 Three weeks before filming was set to begin, Eastwood broke his ankle, causing a two-week delay, rewrites, and re-choreographing of the fight sequences.
 Filming took place mostly in Bulgaria, wrapping in mid-October 2018.

 Release

 In October 2019, a rough edit of The Outpost was screened for the depicted soldiers and their families in Washington, D.C., which Stoney Portis, who was the commander of the quick reaction force charged with relieving the besieged outpost, called "part of the healing."
-The film was then scheduled to premiere on March 14, 2020 at the South by Southwest Film Festival.
+The film was then scheduled to premiere on March 14, 2020, at the South by Southwest Film Festival.
 However, the festival was cancelled due to the COVID-19 pandemic.

 In April 2020, Screen Media Films acquired distribution rights to the film.
 It was released via Premium VOD and in selected theaters on July 3, 2020.
 Fathom Events originally planned on releasing the film on 500 screens theatrically from July 2–5, but the plans were scrapped due to the pandemic; it did still release in 69 theaters.
 It made $14,182 in its debut weekend.

-On Veterans Day Nov 11, 2020, a director's cut a little over 3 minutes longer was released in the theaters.
-This cut was released to UHD on May 25th, 2021.
+On Veterans Day November 11, 2020, a director's cut a little over 3 minutes longer was released in the theaters.
+This cut was released to UHD on May 25, 2021.